Empower your remote freelancer team with essential tools for clear communication, task tracking, efficient payments, and productive collaborations.

 Check out these top options:

-Skype: An early player in the market, Skype continues to be reliable, with strong performance even during large group calls.
+Skype: An early market leader, Skype remains reliable, with strong performance even during large group calls.

-Google Meet: If your team already uses Google Workspace (formerly G Suite), Google Meet will provide native integration, making scheduling or joining conferences effortless.
+Google Meet: If your team already uses Google Workspace (formerly G Suite), Google Meet offers native integration, making scheduling and joining conferences effortless.

 Webex: This Cisco service offers high-quality video conferencing and advanced collaboration tools, making it a popular choice, particularly for larger businesses.

-GoToMeeting: Known for its great call quality along with the ability to record meetings, GoToMeeting proves useful, especially during crucial discussions or presentations where referencing back could be needed.
+GoToMeeting: Known for its excellent call quality and the ability to record meetings, GoToMeeting proves helpful, especially during crucial discussions or presentations where referencing back is needed.

-BlueJeans: BlueJeans provides Dolby-powered audio for clear sound in addition to offering breakout sessions that may come in handy when small-group interactions are required amid bigger virtual gatherings.
+BlueJeans: BlueJeans offers Dolby-powered audio for transparent sound, in addition to providing breakout sessions that can be useful when small-group interactions are required within larger virtual gatherings.

 Slack Video Call: If your team primarily communicates over Slack, their native video calling functionality can reduce the need to manage additional software while aligning perfectly with existing system setups.